Video shows man attempting to kidnap 5-year-old girl after trying to buy her from mother

 The man engaged in conversation with the mother and offered her an unknown amount of money in exchange for her daughter, police said.

-After the woman refused, the man attempted to grab the girl by the hair and pull her towards him, videi released by the Chicago Police Department shows.
+After the woman refused, the man attempted to grab the girl by the hair and pull her towards him, video released by the Chicago Police Department shows.

 The mother and daughter were able to get away safely, police said.